wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.4

 <p class=fip id=p4>
-4.&emsp;Eating of the fruit of the tree of knowledge is a symbolic expression for usurping the ability for self-creating.
+4. Eating of the fruit of the tree of knowledge is a symbolic expression for usurping the ability for self-creating.
 <sup>2</sup>This is the only sense in which God and His creations are not co-creators.
 <sup>3</sup>The belief that they are is implicit in the ‘self-concept’, or the tendency of the self to make an image of itself.
 <sup>4</sup>Images are perceived, not known.